pablof7z/ai-sdk-provider-claude-code/README.md

 - Image inputs require streaming mode with base64/data URLs (remote fetch is not supported)
 - Some AI SDK parameters unsupported (temperature, maxTokens, etc.)
 - `canUseTool` requires streaming input at the SDK level (AsyncIterable prompt).
 This provider supports it via `streamingInput`: use `'auto'` (default when `canUseTool` is set) or `'always'`.
 See GUIDE for details.

+## Tool Error Parity (Streaming)

+- In addition to `tool-call` and `tool-result`, this provider emits a distinct `tool-error` stream event when a tool execution fails.
+- For parity with other tool events, `tool-error` includes `providerExecuted: true` and `providerMetadata['claude-code']` (e.g., `rawError`).
+These fields are documented extensions; downstream consumers may safely ignore them if unused.
+- See Tool Streaming Support for full event list, ordering guarantees, and performance considerations.

 ## Contributing